Causantín, Mormaer of Fife: Offices held

-In the 1128, in the fourth year of the reign of King David I of Scotland, Causantín appears as Magnus Judex in Scotia, "High Brithem" of Scotland north of the river Forth, an office held to be the Gaelic precursor to what would become the Justiciarship of Scotia.
-In this role, he appears alongside the Judex Máel Domnaich mac Meic Bethad (Maldoven son of Macbeth) as arbitrator in a land dispute between a knight called Robert of Burgon (aka Robert the Burgundian, who owned the estate of Lochore, which bordered the disputed territory), and the Céli Dé of St Serf's Inch.
-In this case, both Causantín and Máel Domnaich chose to defer to the superior legal wisdom of another Judex, Dubgall mac Mocche (Dufgal son of Mochta(?)).
-Causantín appears in a charter of King David's, dated 1126, giving confirmation of the rights of Dunfermline Priory and promoting it to Abbey status.
-His name occurs as a witness, alongside bishops John of Glasgow, Robert of St Andrews, Cormac of Dunkeld, Gregoir of Moray, Mac Bethad of Rosemarkie, and mormaers Máel Ísu of Strathearn, Ruadrí of Mar, Matad of Atholl, as well as his kinsman, Gille Míchéil, chief of Clann meic Duib and others.
-It so happens that Causantín appears to have gotten involved in several disputes with the said monastery, and he is alleged to have withheld lands around Kirkcaldy which had been granted to the monastery.
+In 1128, in the fourth year of the reign of King David I of Scotland, Causantín appears as Magnus Judex in Scotia, "High Brithem" of Scotland north of the River Forth, an office held to be the Gaelic precursor to what would become the Justiciarship of Scotia.
+In this role, he appears alongside the judex (judge) Máel Domnaich mac Meic Bethad (Maldoven son of Macbeth) as arbitrator in a land dispute between a knight called Robert of Burgon (Robert the Burgundian, who owned the estate of Lochore, which bordered the disputed territory), and the Céli Dé of St Serf's Inch.
+In this case, both Causantín and Máel Domnaich chose to defer to the superior legal wisdom of another judex, Dubgall mac Mocche.
+Causantín appears in a charter of King David's, dated 1126, giving confirmation of the rights of Dunfermline Priory and promoting it to abbey status.
+His name occurs as a witness, alongside bishops John of Glasgow, Robert of St Andrews, Cormac of Dunkeld, Gregoir of Moray, Mac Bethad of Rosemarkie, and mormaers Máel Ísu of Strathearn, Ruadrí of Mar, Matad of Atholl, and Causantín's kinsman and eventual successor Gille Míchéil, Chief of Clann meic Duib (Clan MacDuff), among others.
+Causantín appears to have gotten involved in several disputes with the said monastery, and he is alleged to have withheld lands around Kirkcaldy which had been granted to the monastery.

-He appears to have been dead by 1130, when another member of the Mac Duib kindred, the Gille Míchéil who appeared alongside Causantín in the charter of 1126, is ruling as mormaer; although the latter may have been using the title comes (mormaer) as early as 1126, and had been using the style Mac Duib since at least 1126.
-Donnchad I, who succeeded Gille Mícheil, may have been Causantín's son.
+Causantín appears to have died by 1130, when another member of the Mac Duib kindred, the Gille Míchéil who appeared alongside him in the charter of 1126, was ruling as mormaer; although the latter may have been using the title comes (mormaer) as early as 1126, and had been using the style Mac Duib since at least 1126.
+Donnchad (Duncan) I, who succeeded Gille Míchéil, may have been Causantín's son.